EraX-AI/viColQwen/papers/.ipynb_checkpoints/paper-dualmodal-checkpoint.md

 3.  **Attention Pooling for Richer Embeddings:** Departing from standard pooling, we implement a learnable Attention Pooling mechanism (Section 3.2) over the final hidden state sequence $\mathbf{H}$.
 This is designed to enable the model to identify and weight features based on learned importance ($\alpha_i$ weights for $\mathbf{h}_i$), potentially producing a more contextually relevant intermediate representation $\mathbf{c} = \sum \alpha_i \mathbf{h}_i$ before projection to the final embedding $\mathbf{e}$.

-We hypothesize and aim to validate through ongoing work that the combination of diverse multi-task learning, prefix-guided dynamic loss adaptation, and attention-based feature aggregation might enable `viPolyQwen` to produce unified 1D embeddings that balance performance with architectural simplicity.
+Our experimental results demonstrate that the combination of diverse multi-task learning, prefix-guided dynamic loss adaptation, and attention-based feature aggregation enables `viPolyQwen` to produce unified 1D embeddings that balance performance with architectural simplicity.
 This work has been conducted in collaboration with the AI technology team at Gtel Mobile JSC (GMobile), whose support has been valuable in this research endeavor.

 ## 2. Related Work